stuzenz/flutter-with-devenv.sh/README.md

 5. Recommended additional tools:

     -   VS Code with Flutter and Dart extensions
-    -   A standalone Android emulator (if not already installed)

 This environment is perfect for a more lightweight development environment.
 Just ensure you keep your toolchain updated regularly to maintain compatibility with the latest Flutter versions.